 Want a marble lookalike or a different worktop completely?
 Find out more about the best kitchen worktops in our guide.

 How about a kitchen that looks a bit like a luxury boudoir?
 The devil is in the detail: think gorgeous taps and a bespoke splashback.

 This luxury Hampstead kitchen has been designed by Humphrey Munson and features a bespoke antique mirror-effect splashback, a Kohler sink with aged brass taps by Perrin & Rowe as well as the Parthian hot tap for instant boiling water.

-Consider even more options with our 17 smart kitchen splashback ideas.
+Consider even more options with our kitchen splashback ideas.

-5. A kitchen island with an integrated wine cooler
+5. Go for a kitchen island with an integrated wine cooler

-If you are considering a luxury kitchen, chances are you already have a wine collection that’s kept in either a cellar or a wine room.
+If you are looking for luxury kitchen ideas, chances are you already have a wine collection that’s kept in either a cellar or a wine room.
 A wine fridge in the kitchen itself, however, is more convenient, especially when you simply want a glass of wine while you’re cooking.

 Easiest way to transform your kitchen into a chic kitchen diner?
 Add kitchen island seating.
 Bar stools are fine, but for a really elegant and streamlined look, we’d go with integrated seating.

 This New Deco kitchen by Martin Moore features velvet-upholstered kitchen island seating, which completes the Jazz-era-inspired design scheme (and takes comfort to the next level).